h2non/rocky/README.md

 rocky --port 8080
 ```

-Or alternatively `rocky` can find the config file passing a environment variable:
+Or alternatively `rocky` can find the config file passing the `ROCKY_CONFIG` environment variable:
 ```
 ROCKY_CONFIG=path/to/rocky.toml rocky --port 8080
 ```